 Organic Fertilizer Notes

 Blood meal is a good organic fertilizer for Nitrogen.
 Feather meal is also a good choice for Nitrogen.
 Bone meal or fish meal can be used for Phosphorous and wood ash is a good potassium source.
+Compost tea is also a really good source for jump-starting the composting process.
 You will need large amounts to begin the composting process and the cost is expensive in my area.
 Raw manure is NOT recommended for use as an organic Nitrogen source.
 There is always the danger of e-Coli contamination with the use of raw manures.